+Burp Suite Enterprise Edition supports role-based access control (RBAC) to help you restrict access to sensitive data and functionality to only those who need it.
 The roles assigned to a group allow for vertical segregation of privileges so that different categories of user can perform different types of action; for example, being able to initiate scans versus being able to view scan results.
 The ability to place restrictions on sites allows for horizontal segregation of privileges so that different categories of user can perform the same types of action on different data; for example, being able initiate scans for some sites versus others.

 The primary use case for restrictions on sites is to support teams where different groups of people require access to different parts of an organization's infrastructure.
 For example:

 - Different people have responsibility for operations, finance, and payroll applications.

 - Different people have access to development, staging, and production systems.

 - Different people handle applications in different geographical regions.

 By default, groups have no restrictions on sites.
 This means that users in a group will have the defined roles in relation to all sites.
 In the group details, on the "Site restrictions" tab, you can configure a group to be restricted to certain sites.
 You can select parts of the site tree to which this group's roles apply.
 This can be folders or individual sites.
 Anything not explicitly allowed will be disallowed by default.

 Within any folders that you select as allowed, you can deselect specific sites and subfolders that should be disallowed.
 This enables you to support various situations.
 For example, you might want to let a group view scan results for everything within the "Production" folder but disallow the "HR" folder beneath that, because its scan results might contain more sensitive information.